© Ground Picture/Shutterstock.com

 By having the process steps and time estimates posted at their point of use, any operator can see how long a job will take and perform the process in a repeatable way.
 This reduces variation in the process and helps minimize error.

-2. Visualization
+Visualization

 Standard operating sheets typically contain a diagram of the workstation where they are posted.
 This helps show how the specific operation needs to be performed and can draw attention to areas where extra care must be taken to avoid injury or mistakes.
-WIth a quick glance, it is easy for someone to gain understanding of the work to be done, regardless of their level of experience with the equipment.
+With a glance, it is easy for someone to gain an understanding of the work to be done, regardless of their level of experience with the equipment.

 A standard operating sheet documents all of the elements of a given operation based on the best way we know how to perform them right now.
 This is a great starting point for training employees on how to properly conduct the process, then they can refer to the more detailed standard work with any questions they may have.

 As employees perform a given operation, they may find new ways to make the job simpler, easier, or faster.
-Having the standard operating sheet posted as a visual baseline allows operators to then have conversations with their team lead or shift manager around ways that the process can be improved.
+Having the standard operating sheet posted as a visual baseline allows operators to then have conversations with their team lead or shift manager about ways that the process can be improved.

 Now that we’ve seen the benefits standard operating sheets can provide, let’s look at what it takes to write one.

-1. Select the operation
+Select the Operation

 To determine whether an operation would benefit from a standard operating sheet, consider criteria such as difficulty of the process, inconsistencies seen in time or quality, and accident rates.

-2. Analyze the operation
+Analyze the Operation

 It’s helpful to observe the process in action to record the current situation.
 Additional information about the operation can be gathered from historical data, employee interviews, and process flowcharts.